yosephdev/task-master/README.md

 Implemented a function `list_tasks()` to display a list of all tasks stored in the `tasks` list.
 The function iterates through each task, displaying its title, description, and status.

+### Step 7: Implement a Function to Delete a Task

+Implemented a function `delete_task(index)` to delete a task from the `tasks`list based on its index.
+The function first checks if the index is valid, and if so, deletes the task at the specified index.
+After deleting the task, the `save_tasks()` function is called to save the updated task list to the JSON file.

 ## Input

 ## Future Features